GoogleForCreators/web-stories-wp/docs/external-template-creation.md

 - Select shape
 - (If there's any stroke) Click on `Object -> Path -> Outline Stroke`
 - Make sure your shape is selected and click `Object -> Compound Path -> Make`
-- Open your code editor to any scratch pad svg file (will just be using this file for copy and pasting. won't save it at all)
+- Open your code editor to any scratch pad svg file (will just be using this file for copy and pasting, won't save it at all)
 - Select svg in illustrator and copy
 - Paste into your code editor